One major emphasis is binding prediction

 Methodology, Sampling Techniques, and Tools

 Previously, we highlighted the importance of soft core techniques for binding free energy calculations, and the importance of long-range Lennard-Jones interactions in obtaining free energy estimates that are robust with respect to the choice of LJ cutoff.
 We have also developed a framework for including free energies of slow protein conformational changes in binding free energy calculations.
 More recently, we collaborated on enhanced sampling techniques for improved conformational sampling of small molecules using expanded ensemble techniques.
-Ongoing work focuses on improved methods for computing the relative free energies of ligand orientations in binding sites via nonequilibrium candidate Monte Carlo (NCMC) via our BLUES package, which is under development; methods for better sidechain sampling in torsions; and general strategies for better sampling of slow degrees of freedom in free energy calculations.
+Ongoing work focuses on improved methods for computing the relative free energies of ligand orientations in binding sites via nonequilibrium candidate Monte Carlo (NCMC) via our BLUES package, which is under development and includes methods for better sidechain sampling in torsions and rotational degrees of freedom; and general strategies for better sampling of slow degrees of freedom in free energy calculations.

 We make free energy calculations easier to apply: